You Can't See It Anymore.

 then…

-→ We ask a few stupid questions (usually takes 5 days to walk your floor, study all operations, and talk to people to get the whole picture before we jump to conclusions)
+→ We ask a few stupid questions, study and analyze (usually takes 5 days to walk your floor, study all operations, and talk to people to get the whole picture before we jump to conclusions)

 → We find the root cause (sometimes one thing is causing 3-4 symptoms)